 When It Comes to Extras, Know Your Options

-After you agree on a price, a dealership may try to sell you accessories, extended maintenance agreements, service contracts and even car insurance.
+After you agree on a price, a dealership may try to sell you accessories, extended warranties, service contracts and even car insurance.
 Be sure you know what you really need and how much these add-ons might cost you; carefully consider any before you sign.

 This isn’t combat.
 At the end of the day, treat every salesperson the way you want to be treated.
 The internet has given consumers more tools to negotiate than ever before.
 Many salespeople we’ve worked with understand that, and they’re usually reasonable about the negotiation process.